stratosphereips/NetSecGame/README.md

 6. Parameters of `ScanNetwork` and `FindServices` can be chosen arbitrarily (they don't have to be listed in `known_newtworks`/`known_hosts`)

 ### Actions for the defender
 In this version of the environment, the defender does not have actions, and it is not an agent.
 It is an omnipresent entity in the network that can detect actions from the attacker.
-This follows the logic that in real computer networks, the admins have tools that consume logs from all computers at the same time, and they can detect actions from a central position (such as a SIEM).
+This follows the logic that in real computer networks, the admins have tools that consume logs from all computers simultaneously, and they can detect actions from a central position (such as a SIEM).
 There are several modes of the defender (see [Task Configuration - Defender](#defender-configuration) for details.

 ### State of the game
-States in the game are represented as collection of assets of the agents.
+States in the game are represented as collections of assets of the agents.
 Actions, if successful, extend the assets.
-Currently, the state representation constis of follwing parts:
+Currently, the state representation consists of the follwing parts:
 * `known_networks` (set of networks known to the attacker)
 * `known_hosts` (set of hosts known to the attacker)
 * `controlled_hosts` (set of hosts controlled by the attacker)